mdn/curriculum/curriculum/2-core/3-css-fundamentals.md

 Learning outcomes:

-- Basic background styling — colors, images
+- Basic background styling — colors and images.

-- Background image size, repeat, position, and attachment
+- Background image size, repeat, position, and attachment.

-- Background gradients
+- Background gradients:

-  - General concept of what a background gradient is
+  - The general concept of what a background gradient is.

-  - Linear gradients
+  - Linear gradients.

-  - (Radial, conic, and repeating gradients are more advanced and not required to cover in depth at this stage)
+  - (Radial, conic, and repeating gradients are more advanced and in-depth coverage is not required at this stage.)

-- Accessibility considerations of backgrounds — ensure good contrast
+- Accessibility considerations of backgrounds — ensure good contrast.

-- Border basics — `border-width`, `border-style`, `border-color`, border shorthand (e.g. `border-top` and `border`)
+- Border basics — `border-width`, `border-style`, `border-color`, and border shorthand (e.g. `border-top` and `border`).

-- Border radius for rounded corners
+- `border-radius` for rounded corners.

 Resources: